Measuring and Fitting

 IMPORTANT: OUR MEASURING TOOL MAY NOT PRINT TO SCALE (which could result in incorrect sizing).
 Please check measurements against a ruler before proceeding to measure.
 Download our measuring tool HERE!

-You may wish to measure each hoof, as they may differ – requiring different sized boots.
+Please measure each hoof, as they may differ – requiring different sized boots

 Only new, UNUSED boots can be exchanged.
 To keep the boot clean, we suggest covering the hoof with thin plastic and checking fit on a non-scuff (not gravel), clean, dry surface.
 To be certain about your fit, please follow the test shown in the video below BEFORE using your boots